Pizza - Not Just Italian Any More

 The dough for hand-tossed crust can also be shaped by hand by being pressed or rolled onto a pan or stone.
 Hand-shaping gives the crust a more irregular finish, and if the chef is using a square stone or pan the pizza can be square instead of round.

 Pan and deep dish crusts are not the same, no matter how much certain pizza outlets would like us to think that they are.
 Pan crust is baked in a metal pan that is between an inch and an inch and-a-half deep, and is nearly as thick as the pan is deep.
 This is crowned with a single layer of toppings as one would a more traditional crust, and the crust doesn't rise much during baking.
 The result is a very thick crust pizza that is filling because it is mostly bread.
 Deep-dish, on the other hand, is pressed into the bottom and up the sides of a similar deep pan, then filled with several layers of toppings.

 Thin crust is about the thickness of a saltine cracker, and about as crispy as well.
 The advantage of thin crust is that the toppings are the focus of the pizza.
 Thin crust pizza is more likely to blacken when it's fired, giving it a distinct flavour.
-Pizza in Italy is always made on thin crust unless it is Sicilian pizza, but even Sicilian isn't as thick as pan crust.
+Pizza in Italy is usually made on thin crust, unless it is from Naples or the Campania region, where a thicker crust is more typical.

 Original Neapolitan pizzas featured toppings such as herbs, mushrooms, olives and anchovies on olive oil-basted crust.